TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 16. Experiment 14: Board Weight

-**16.1 Purpose and Justification:** Verify that the fully assembled board weighs no more than 30 lb.
-This is a customer-accessibility requirement from the conceptual design: the board is targeted at users with limited mobility, and an assembled system that exceeds 30 lb becomes impractical to reposition, store, or carry between rooms.
+**16.1 Purpose and Justification:** Verify that the fully assembled board weighs less than 30 lb, as required by the conceptual design.
+The board is targeted at users with limited mobility, so an assembled system that exceeds 30 lb becomes impractical to reposition, store, or carry between rooms.
 This experiment is a direct, static weight measurement.

 **16.2 Hypothesis / Expected Results:** The fully assembled board will weigh at or under 30 lb.
 Most of the mass comes from the plywood enclosure, aluminum extrusion frame, and the stepper motors / gantry; the electronics contribute little weight.